pointw-dev/envarna/src/doc-generator/src/how-to/naming-aliases.md

 Notes
 - Use sparingly; it’s a convenience to help local tooling.
 - If combined with `@alias`, the alias name is used for the env var.
+- Values are overwritten if the variable already exists in `process.env`.